List of Pixar television series: A Tin Toy Christmas

 A half-hour television special, serving as a sequel to the short Tin Toy (1988) was considered, but Pixar felt convinced they could produce a feature film instead.
 The project later became Toy Story (1995).

 1906 TV series

-In 2005, Brad Bird was collaborating with Pixar, Disney, and Warner Bros. on a live-action film and television series adaptation of James Dalessandro's novel 1906.
+In 2005, Brad Bird was collaborating with Pixar, Disney, and Warner Bros.
+Entertainment on a live-action film and television series adaptation of James Dalessandro's novel 1906.
 In 2010, Disney and Pixar left the project due to script problems and an estimated budget of $200 million.

 Cars Toons: Tales from Radiator Springs: To Protect and Serve

 At the 2013 Disney D23 Expo, it was announced that a fifth episode of the television series Cars Toons: Tales from Radiator Springs, entitled To Protect and Serve, was in production.

+Toy Story Toons: Mythic Rock

+In 2013, it was revealed a fourth short of Toy Story Toons was in the works, entitled Mythic Rock.

 Untitled Win or Lose follow-up series

 A follow-up television series of Win or Lose was in development, but it was quietly cancelled.